Can you give me a logical, sequential order of the Pre-wrath Rapture, and also explain why this negates the possibility of a Pre-tribulation Rapture?

 As such, the great multitude, seen in heaven at that time, will be the enormous number of saints raptured soon after the Sixth Seal has been opened.
 This will be a Pre-wrath Rapture, or Pre-Seventh-Seal Rapture, because it will take place prior to the opening of the Seventh Seal, at which time God's wrath will begin to be dispensed upon the earth.

-When Jesus' disciples asked Him what would be the "sign" of His coming (Matthew 24:3), the "coming" that they primarily were concerned about was His next appearance, at the end of the age, to get them.
-This "sign" would be the cosmic disturbances in the sky, just prior to Jesus' appearance in the clouds (but not back to earth), to catch up believers to be with Him.
+When Jesus' disciples asked Him what would be the "sign" of His coming (Matthew 24:3), the "coming" that they primarily were concerned about was His next appearance, at the end of the age, to take believers like them to be with Him.
+His appearance will be like lightning that is seen throughout the sky (24:27), and this "sign" will be in combination with the cosmic disturbances in the sky and a great shaking of the earth and tossing of the sea (Matthew 24:29; Mark 13:24,25; Luke 21:25,26).
+This appearance of Jesus' in the clouds of the sky will not be when He returns back to earth.

-Now, if Jesus is to appear in the clouds, amidst the signs of the Sixth Seal, to catch away His saints, wouldn't we expect for John to have written something about Jesus' manifestation in the sky, at some point after the opening of the Sixth Seal?
-Yes, and in fact John does portray this.
+Now, if Jesus is to appear in the clouds to catch away His saints, amidst the signs of the Sixth Seal, wouldn't we expect for John to have written something about Jesus' manifestation in the sky, at some point after the opening of the Sixth Seal?
+In fact, John does portray this.
 All of the terrified unbelievers, who will run and hide while the events of the Sixth Seal are taking place, will say this to the mountains and rocks:

-This immense assemblage of people, from tribes and nations all over the world, will mourn at that time, seeing "the Son of man coming in the clouds of heaven with power and great glory" (Matthew 24:30).
-Their lamenting will be due to their deep regret of being left behind to face the day of God's wrath.
+The people on the earth will mourn at that time, seeing "the Son of man coming in the clouds of heaven with power and great glory" (Matthew 24:30).
+Their lamenting will be due to their deep regret at being left behind to face the day of God's wrath (Revelation 6:17) = "day of vengeance" to come.

 The Rapture will not be a silent, secret event that will take place with no signs preceding it.
-Rather, it will be an obvious, widely-viewed phenomenon, preceded by a gigantic earthquake, as well as astonishing changes in the sun, moon, and stars (Revelation 6:12,13).
-The 144,000 Israelites, who then will be sealed on their foreheads (Revelation 7:1-8), most likely will become instantaneous believers in Jesus as their Messiah, having just witnessed the magnificent Rapture event.
+Rather, it will be an obvious, widely-viewed phenomenon, preceded by a world-shaking earthquake, as well as astonishing changes in the sun, moon, and stars (Revelation 6:12,13).
+The 144,000 Israelites, who then will be sealed on their foreheads (7:1-8), most likely will become instantaneous believers in Jesus as their Messiah, having just witnessed the Rapture event, one of the most magnificent and astounding events in the history of mankind.

 As you know, my complete two-part commentary on the Pre-wrath Rapture is here: